jnese/ISLA_dashboard_TEMPLATE/README.md

 ### (1) Clone the repository

 - Clone the ISLA_dashboard_TEMPLATE repo
-- Make sure the following are in your .gitignore (to avoid committing secrets locally):
-    + .secrets//
-    + database.sqlite

 ### (2) Run the `set_up.R` file

 We use Google OAuth setup `{googledrive}` and `{googlesheets4}` to cache OAuth tokens in a local folder named *.secrets*.